Distance distributions and inverse problems for metric measure spaces: Introduction

+In the $\kappa = 0$ (flat torus) case of the above theorem, we provide an example of two nonisometric surfaces with the same distance distributions (Example \ref{exmp:flat_tori}).

-\paragraph{Section \ref{sec:metric_trees}.} Here we consider similar inverse problems for the class of \emph{metric graphs}; i.e., geometric realizations of compact $1$-dimensional simplicial complexes endowed with geodesic distance and uniform measure.
-Metric graphs serve as models for road networks \cite{ahmed2014local}, neurons (see Figure \ref{fig:neuron}), blood vessel systems \cite{chalopin2001modeling,charnoz2005tree} and generally any application dealing with intersecting filamentary structures (see \cite{aanjaneya2012metric} for many more examples).
-While global distance distributions cannot distinguish metric graphs in general (Example \ref{exmp:non_injectivity_global_dist_trees}), we show that local distance distributions determine metric graphs in the following sense.
+\paragraph{Section \ref{sec:metric_trees}.} Here we consider volume growth inverse problems for the class of \emph{metric graphs}; roughly, metric spaces which are constructed by gluing intervals together to form complex filamentary structures (see Figure \ref{fig:neuron}).
+Metric graphs serve as models for road networks \cite{ahmed2014local}, neurons \cite{kong2005diversity} and blood vessel systems \cite{chalopin2001modeling,charnoz2005tree}---see \cite{aanjaneya2012metric} for many more examples.
+While local (and hence global) distance distributions cannot distinguish metric graphs in general (Example \ref{exmp:non_injectivity_local_dist_c_trees}), we show that local distance distributions determine metric graphs in the following sense.